numlinalg/RLinearAlgebra.jl/docs/src/tutorials/least_square.md

 ```
 If the compression dimension of `300` rows is considered too large, it can be changed to `10` by updating the compressor configuration and rebuilding the recipe as follows:
 ```@example SparseSignExample
 # Change the dimension of the compressor.
-Similarly, you can use the idea
+Similarly, you can use the same idea
 # for other configurations' changes.
 sparse_compressor.compression_dim = 10